jrgleason/psql-getting-started/labs/transactions_lab.md

 2. Connect to the chinook db `\c chinook`
 3. Type `BEGIN;`
 4. Enter the following query `INSERT INTO TOUR (TOURNAME, ARTISTID) VALUES ('Buddy's Other Tour', 15);`
-5. Now lets see the record we added with the following query `SELECT * FROM TOUR WHERE ARTISTID = 15;` Notice we see the record
+5. Now let's see the record we added with the following query `SELECT * FROM TOUR WHERE ARTISTID = 15;` Notice we see the record

         chinook=# select * from TOUR WHERE ARTISTID = 15;
          tourid |               tourname               | artistid | albumid